 The gearing ratio for 31 December 2022 was calculated using information from the Trust's latest audited financial report as at 31 December 2022.
+Gearing ratio as at 30 April 2023 was 35.1%.

 The Trust does not have any off-balance sheet financing.